Samsung/tizen-docs/docs/application/design/wearable/ui-components/scroll-bars.md

     -   **Rotary action on fast scroll index**

-        Once the fast scroll indexes are displayed, users can jump to the previous/next group index by rotating the bezel slowly
+        Once fast scroll indexes are displayed, users can jump to the previous/next group index by rotating the bezel slowly.

        ![](media/ui_components_10.13.3_3-850x174.png)
 *Fast scroll indexes appear when users rotate the bezel quickly in a list presented with indexes.*